 Can you bleach any type of wood?

-Sometimes, many older pieces had veneer tops and side pieces.
+Sometimes, many older pieces have wood veneer tops and side pieces.
 The veneer can not be bleached.
 If you discover a veneer top, you will need to remove the veneer.
 Watch this video below on how I like to remove the veneer.

 How long does it take bleach to lighten wood?